tektutor/qt-jan-2024/Day1/README.md

 Build and Run your application
 ![image](https://github.com/tektutor/qt-jan-2024/assets/12674043/e43c430b-1efb-429e-86a0-40c22b2afd7f)

 QPushButton has its own default preferred size policy, which expands/shrinks only horizontally when the window size is resized.
-By default, QPushButton will not expand vertically, but we could override the size policy as shown below in dialog.cpp.
+By default, QPushButton will not expand vertically, but we could override the size policy as shown below in dialog.cpp to force it expand/shrink vertically as well.
 ![image](https://github.com/tektutor/qt-jan-2024/assets/12674043/39c20eda-3cb0-47cc-8f69-45c145f3d91b)

 Build and Run your application